pemami4911/pemami4911.github.io/_posts/blog/2023-01-27-there-is-no-agi.md

 Imagine how an alien from another solar system might react if they were to see us driving a car.
 They might think we have exoskeletons that we can take off and put on at will.
 We humans, or AAGIs, are constantly finding new ways to augment ourselves with artificial intelligences!

+## Humans and machines as a single, cyber-physical organism

+If we agree that powerful machines can augment our intelligence, is it a stretch to view *homo sapiens* and machines as a *single cyber-physical* organism?

 Let's imagine the point far along the tree of life where the line between what's human and and what's machine is totally blurred.
 The AAGI cyber-physical organism that emerges at this point of convergence is likely totally inconceivable to us today.